 - Under restore a MySQL Database, click on Choose File.
 You will be taken to browse your database backup, find and select it, click Open and then click Upload at last.

 - It will take some time to restore.
-Finally, you can see the backup has been restored.
-In this process, it reminds the userna5_wordpress database already exists.
+Finally, you can see that the database has been restored to a previous working version.
+Then your website can function in a proper way, because you bring back missing data.
+During the process, the userna5_wordpress database has already existed.